ahernandez214/ahernandez214.github.eoo/README.md

 3. Which of JJ's 3 channels have the most views?
 4. Which of JJ's 3 channels have the highest average views per video?
 5. Which of JJ's 3 channels have the highest views per subscriber ratio?
-6. Which of JJ's 3 channels have the highest subscriber engagement rate per video uploaded?
+6. Which of JJ's 3 channels has the highest subscriber engagement rate per video uploaded?

-For now, these are some of the questions we need to answer, this may change as we progress down our analysis.
+For now, these are some of the questions we need to answer, this may change as we progress down our analysis.; however through

 ## Dashboard mockup